-Course Title Credit di istribution of a the course Theibility Prerequisite Course Title & Code Credits Lecture Tutorial Practical/ Practice (riteria of the course Introduction to Foods 4 3 - 1 Class XII Pass NIL
+Course Title Credit di istribution of t the course Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria of the course Introduction to Foods 4 3 - 1 Class XII Pass NIL

 - 1. To introduce students with the functions of food. - 2.
 To explain the nutritional contribution, selection, changes in cooking and storage of different food groups. - 3.
 To generate awareness about various methods of cooking.